-The Department of Education announced last fall that they will implement a modernized login process to improve security and the customer experience for student and borrower-based websites, including FAFSA on the Web, NSLDS Student Access, StudentLoans.gov, StudentAid.gov, and the TEACH Grant website.
+Beginning with the 2014-2015 academic year, the Department of Education implemented a modernized login process to improve security and the customer experience for student and borrower-based websites, including FAFSA on the Web, NSLDS Student Access, StudentLoans.gov, StudentAid.gov, and the TEACH Grant website.

-The new FSA ID, which will be comprised of a user-selected username and password, will replace the Federal Student Aid PIN as the process by which students, parents, and borrowers authenticate their identity to access their federal student aid information.
+The new FSA ID, which is comprised of a user-selected username and password, has replaced the Federal Student Aid PIN as the process by which students, parents, and borrowers authenticate their identity to access their federal student aid information.

-After implementation on May 10, 2015, users who arrive at the impacted websites will be directed to a link to register for their new FSA ID.
+For users who still have an old FSA PIN, the first time they arrive at the impacted websites they will be directed to a link to register for their new FSA ID.
 The registration process should take less than seven minutes.